openebs/website/website/src/blogs/2018-08-29-openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

 To understand this better, let’s observe a couple of examples.

 **Example 1:** Scheduling PVs of Mongo instances across Availability Zones.
 When Stateful Applications like Mongo are deployed, each Mongo instance gets its own PV and PVC.
-To be truly resilient against node failures , the PVs (actual storage) belonging to a given Mongo application must be spread out across nodes or occasionally even across availability zones.
+To be truly resilient against node failures, the PVs (actual storage) belonging to a given Mongo application must be spread out across nodes or occasionally even across availability zones.
 We already know how to ensure Mongo instances (pods) are spread out with Pod Anti-affinity rules.

 With OpenEBS, the same Pod Anti-affinity rules can be passed on and the OpenEBS Control Plane (maya) takes care of setting them on the storage pods.
 All you need to do is the following: